Screen time for preschoolers: part of a balanced and healthy lifestyle

 5. Encourage play and friendship with others

 When children play face to face with others rather than by themselves on a screen, they develop important life skills.
-These include getting along with other people, being independent and learning how to sort out conflicts and problems.
+These include getting along with other people, sharing and taking turns, being independent, and learning how to sort out conflicts and problems.

 6. Avoid screen time before bed

 Using screens before bed can affect how quickly your child falls asleep.
-If your child avoids phones, tablets, computer screens or TV in the hour before bed, she’s likely to get to sleep more quickly.
+If your child avoids phones, tablets, computer screens or TV in the hour before bed, your child is likely to get to sleep more quickly.

 Read more about preschooler sleep.